 Ways to Earn Online in Kenya

-First, I will list down legitimate ways you can earn money online.
-Hopefully, we will have time to discuss all the methods that I will list, and then some more, and then, you can decide which one resonates well with you.
+First, I will list down legitimate ways you can earn money online, you can decide which one resonates well with you.
 So, here are the tested and proven ways in which Kenyans earn money online:

 - SEO and Website Content creation